 - SkyBar (Hotel Iberostar)

 Planning on going out?
-Here is a list of nice places to go clubbing (again recommended by Chico):
+Here is a list of nice places to go clubbing, recommended by my friend Chico:

 Next to the beach: Bestial Beach Club, Funky Buddha, Pacha or Opium (quite touristic but also good).